sccn/sccn.github.io/others/EEGLAB_revision_history.md

     testing on an existing STUDY, the STUDY functions will need to recompute the pre-computed measure files.
 -   New smart cache mechanism for STUDY processing.
--   <b>Mew plug-in manager</b>
+-   <b>Mew plugin manager</b>
--   <b>Full Octave compatibility</b> from the command line: The freely available open source app will now run EEGLAB command line scripts written in Matlab (note: the EEGLAB graphic interface and menu are not available in Octave).
+-   <b>Full Octave compatibility</b> from the command line: The freely available open source app will now run EEGLAB command line scripts written in MATLAB (note: the EEGLAB graphic interface and menu are not available in Octave).
--   <b>New license:</b> The open source license EEGLAB has been updated to BSD instead of GNU to allow commercial re-use of EEGLAB code (Note: each EEGLAB plug-in is released under its own license).
+-   <b>New license:</b> The open source license EEGLAB has been updated to BSD instead of GNU to allow commercial re-use of EEGLAB code (Note: each EEGLAB plugin is released under its own license).
--   The EEGLAB code repository has migrated to Github from Bitbucket; code for all plug-ins handled by the plug-in manager have been placed in Github submodules
+-   The EEGLAB code repository has migrated to Github from Bitbucket; code for all plugins handled by the plugin manager have been placed in Github submodules
 -   Support has been added for <b>data resampling and high/lowpass filtering at the STUDY level</b>.